quki3/git/README.md

 *tratar de hacer la llave publica llave pribada*
 - cap 21
+*uso*
+- main/master this branch is the one that the user see.
+- staging
+- hotfix this branch is for the bugs that have priority.
+- build Is the branch of production in this we would configure the environment of babel, webpack, docker.
+- dev this is the main branch of development, it should be ready for when it requires build without errors.
+- backend Is the branch for the backend developers.
+- frondend Is the branch for the frondend developers.

 *configuration*
 - Para configurar el nombre de usuario y el email que se va a utilizar como autor de los cambios (por defecto)